 - Forecast bias is distinct from forecast error.
-A forecast bias can be high, but with a reasonable forecast error given the circumstances of what is forecasted.
+A forecast bias can be high, but with a reasonable forecast error given the forecasted circumstances.
 Alternatively, a forecast bias can be low, but with a high error.
-For instance, in the case of service part forecasting, the bias is often (that is in data sets tested by Brightwork Research & Analysis) low, but the error usually is high.
+For instance, in in-service part forecasting, the bias is often (that is, in data sets tested by Brightwork Research & Analysis) low, but the error usually is high.

-- For instance, a forecast which is ½ the time 15% higher than the actual, and ½ of the time 15% lower than the actual has no bias at all.
+- For instance, a forecast which is ½ the time 15% higher than the actual, and ½ of the time 15% lower than the actual has no bias.
 A forecast which is, on average, 15% lower than the actual value has both a 15% error and a 15% bias.

 How Large Can Bias Be in Supply Chain Planning?

 Some research studies point out the issue with forecast bias in supply chain planning.
-According to research by Shuster, Unahobhokha, and Allen, forecast bias averaged roughly thirty-five percent in the consumer goods industry.
-They point to research by Kakouros, Kuettner, and Cargille (2002) in their case study of the impact of forecast bias on a product line produced by HP.
+According to Shuster, Unahobhokha, and Allen, forecast bias averaged roughly thirty-five percent in the consumer goods industry.
+They point to research by Kakouros, Kuettner, and Cargille (2002) in their case study of forecast bias’s impact on a product line produced by HP.
 They state: